-To find a journal article, use the Catalogue search bar but select the 'Articles and more' tab above the search bar.
-If there is a particular journal you wish to search choose 'E-journals' from the left hand menu on the main Library page.
+To find a journal article, use the Catalogue search but select the 'Articles and more' tab on the drop-down menu to the left of the search bar.
+If there is a particular journal you wish to search choose 'E-journals' from the drop-down menu under the search bar.
 You can also choose 'Databases' to search particular subject databases.